CARES Act FAQ

-Students are eligible for a maximum base amount.
-Additional funding may be awarded for high-cost expenditures or special circumstances that have been indicated by the student with supporting documentation for Spring Quarter (not available for Summer Quarter).
+Students who qualify are eligible for a minimum base amount of $300 up to $600 based on the financial aid criteria that has been met.
 A limited amount of funds is available and students will be awarded in order of financial aid “need.”
 We have a limited amount granted to us, and we appreciate students only asking for the amount needed so we can serve as many students as possible.

 How do I apply?